yossidab/phonebook/readme.md

 ### API Endpoints

 - **GET /api/contacts/get-contacts**: Retrieve all contacts with pagination and search, prefix search for Phone/FirstName/LastName/Address, like our mobile do.
+Using Mongo indexes to improve querys speed.
 - **GET /api/contacts/get-all-contact**: Retrieve all contacts with pagination without search.
 - **POST /api/contacts/create-contact**: Add a new contact (If this phone number is not in use by another contact).
 - **GET /api/contacts/get-contact-by-id/:id**: Retrieve a single contact by ID.